 Before examining your internal pipe system, know whether your neighbours are reporting similar issues and experiencing low water pressure.
 If so, then the low water pressure is probably not the result of any problem in your house or property’s plumbing, and there’s no need to call a local plumber to get your regular flow of water back.
 You can also reach out to the water supplier to figure this out and know whether they are trying to fix any issue in their supply system.

 If your house is the only one in the block that’s witnessing this problem, it’s an indication that the issue lies in the house itself.

 If the main shutoff valve is not fully open, the water supply can be adversely affected in many ways.
 That’s why it’s essential to locate the valve and check whether it’s fully open.

 After you find the valve, figure out whether it has a wheel-shaped or lever-shaped handle.
-Accordingly, it would be best to open the valve by turning it fully counterclockwise or making it parallel to the pipeline.
+Accordingly, it would be best to open the valve fully counterclockwise or make it parallel to the pipeline.